 delivered and consumed remotely.

-As digital workshops picked momentum, artists asked Catterfly to help with selling and marketing their artwork.
-There are more and enough art resellers, galleries and online stores that actually focus on this space within the country and internationally.
-We were bit unsure about the help that we could provide but a closer look suggested that native artists are at the receiving end here as well, and barely get 20-25% of the final price that the buyer actually pays.
+As digital workshops picked up momentum, artists asked Catterfly to help with selling and marketing their artworks.
+There are more and enough art resellers, galleries and online stores that focus on this space within the country and internationally.
+We were a bit unsure about the help that we could provide but a closer look suggested that traditional artists are at the receiving end here as well, and barely get 20-25% of the final price that the buyer actually pays.
 Of course, intermediaries deliver some value and there is a cost involved in online/offline marketing, physical storage, inventory and distribution channel management; but still there is a huge disparity.
-Glaring question for Catterfly was – can we reverse the equation so artist get 70-80% of the final price at least?
-This requires new approach to marketing and distribution, finding ways to directly reach the buyers, museums, art exhibitions, and working with the artist to help them adopt the digital platform.
-Several creative interventions at once, and typically requires an iterative approach to scale it further.
-We decided to manage it as a social impact initiative and after launching digital interactive online workshops with native artists, this is the logical next steps for Catterfly Digital initiative in Travel .
-Art .
-Culture.

-As a part of this, we are working with reference based model to reach the buyers, creative approach to sell the stories behind the painting, community selling, reaching out to art exhibitors and museums for showcasing the artwork of artists, conducting digital events.
-And, in the background – our team did rapid changes to our web-platform to showcase the work, curated the product catalogue while working alongside several artists, and we soon plan to give the power in their hands to directly reach the end customers in a seamless fashion.
-In the meanwhile, one can check the current catalogue on various arts forms.
+As part of this, we are working with reference-based model to reach buyers, adopting creative approach to sell the stories behind paintings, community selling, reaching out to art exhibitors and museums for showcasing artworks, and conducting digital events.
+And, in the background – our team did rapid changes to our web platform to showcase artworks, and curated the product catalogue working alongside artists.
+We soon plan to give the power into their hands to directly reach end customers in a seamless fashion.
+Meanwhile, one can check the current catalogue on various arts forms.
 Some of the paintings from our award winning artists are already featured here,

 and you can also request us to make any custom size, design or theme based on your interest.
 Just let us know

 - Madhubani painting is an ancient art form from the Mithila region.
-This region refers to parts of modern day Bihar, Jharkand & Nepal.
-‘Mithila’ is a very distinct region in terms of language, art and even cuisine.
+This region refers to parts of Bihar, Jharkand & Nepal.
+‘Mithila’ is a distinct region in terms of language, art and even cuisine.
 The region is said to be the fabled kingdom of Janaka, father of Sita.
-In fact, the story goes that during Ram & Sita's wedding, King Janaka ordered the walls the palace to be painted, and this is how the Madhubani style of painting originated.
+In fact, the story goes that during Ram and Sita's wedding, king Janaka ordered the walls the palace to be painted, and that is how the Madhubani style of painting originated.
 Madhubani has five distinct styles – Kachni, Bharni, Tantrik, Kohbar, Gonda, and you can view some paintings here

 - You have seen the stick-like figures everywhere, on saris, rugs, lampshades and more.
 Two triangles, one inverted and joined at the tip, with simple lines depicting motions - this is the ancient art of the Warli tribe.
-The Warlis live around the mountainous and coastal region around the Gujrat & Maharshtra border in Western India.
-While much of their lives have been changed with the advent of modernisation, they still retain their unique propensity for recording the passage of time through the lens of art.
-There is evidence of the art finding its origins in cave painting from Neolithic times.
+The Warlis live around the mountainous and coastal region along the Gujarat- Maharashtra border in western India.
+While much of their lives have changed with the advent of modernisation, they still retain their unique propensity for recording the passage of time through the lens of art.
+There is evidence of the art finding its origins in cave paintings from neolithic times.
 Let's explore the different themes of Warli Art with an online catalogue

 it is a general term for traditional, cloth-based scroll painting, based in the eastern Indian states of Odisha and West Bengal.
 Patachitra artform is known for its intricate details and artists working with Catterfly have been recognized as UNESCO heritage artists as well as their paintings adorn the walls of dignitaries like past French President (who received this as a gift from Indian Prime Minister during his visit to India).
 While the traditional themes focus on mythological narratives and folktales inscribed in it, our artists also work on some very unique ideas like Palm Leaves, Playing Cards – Ganjifa, Pattachitra on Kettle and other surfaces, and we invite you to check this exquisite collection here

-- Pichwai is created to depict the story of Shrinathji, another form of Lord Krishna holding the Govardhan hill.
-The cloth that is used as the backdrop for Shrinathji in his shrine is painted to give the wholesome effect to the surroundings.
-Shrinathji's figurines are drawn with other important elements that were the part of his life like cows and the likes.
-This is how Pichwai was born in Nathdwara.
-This 400 years old visually stunning art form majorly depicts the life tales of Shrinathji, the Child Avatar of Lord Krishna, each story uniquely suited to a particular season or festival.
-Creating a Pichwai can take several months, and requires immense skill, as the smallest details need to be painted with precision and we are sure this is easy to appreciate here
+- Pichwai is created to depict the story of Shrinathji, another form of lord Krishna holding the Govardhan hill.
+The cloth that is used as the backdrop for Shrinathji in his shrine is painted to give a wholesome effect to the surroundings.
+Shrinathji's figurines are drawn with other important elements that were the part of his life, like cows and the likes.
+This is how Pichwai was born in Nathdwara in Rajasthan.
+This 400-year-old stunning art form depicts the life of Shrinathji, the child avatar of Krishna with each story uniquely tied to a particular season or festival.
+Creating a Pichwai can take several months, and requires immense skill as the smallest detail need to be painted with precision and we are sure this is easy to appreciate here

 Hope you enjoyed this colorful art collection!
 Catterfly is happy to engage with art curators, museums, buyers and anyone who is willing to lend a helping hand to this important social impact initiative.
-We truly believe, small incremental changes managed with a forward looking vision along with right people can drive economic shifts – and nothing more satisfying to do it for the artists who are the true torch bearers of our rich cultural heritage!
+We truly believe that small incremental changes managed with a forward-looking vision along with right people can drive economic shifts – and nothing more satisfying to do it for the artists who are the true torchbearers of our rich cultural heritage!